 Notes on course requirements

-- Course descriptions, expected future course offerings, and other course information may be found on the Department of Mathematics course web page.
+- Course descriptions, expected future course offerings and other course information may be found on the Department of Mathematics and Statistics course web page.

 - Further information on university requirements and programs may be found in the university catalog.

 - Elective courses, in advanced statistical methods or in a content area of the student's area of interest, must be approved in advance of registration by the Statistics Advisor.
 No more than one elective may be an upper division undergraduate course and no more than one elective may be taken from other departments.

 - Students who enter the program having already had courses equivalent in level and content to any of those required for the degree will be allowed to substitute appropriate alternative/elective courses, upon advanced approval by the Statistics Advisor.

 - The student must obtain a grade of B or better in each of Math 163 and Math 164, complete at least 18 units towards the degree with at least a 3.0 grade point average, and meet all other University requirements, including GWAR, before being advanced to candidacy.

 Applying for Graduation

 With the aid of the Statistics Advisor, students must complete and file the Petition for Advancement to Graduate Candidacy form with Graduate Studies before the posted deadline (usually 8 months before the proposed graduation date).
 Students must file the application for Award of Master's degree form before the posted deadline (usually 3 months before the proposed graduation date).
 The forms and the precise deadlines are available from the Office of Graduate Admissions and Program Evaluations web page for current students.

 Department of Mathematics and Statistics, One Washington Square, San José, CA 95192-0103